isomerpages/mlaw-corp/_covid19/18-faqs-on-rental-waiver-framework-2021.md

 ### <a name="5asse">Assessment by a rental waiver assessor </a> <a href="#s5" title="Return to top">↩</a> ###

-Q23.
-Will tenants have access to the assessment mechanism, either to challenge a landlord’s assertion of financial hardship, or to ascertain whether they are eligible?
+<a href="#q23" id="a23">Q23.
+Will tenants have access to the assessment mechanism, either to challenge a landlord’s assertion of financial hardship, or to ascertain whether they are eligible?</a>

-Q24.
-What if my landlord insists that I am not eligible/ says I did not fulfil complete service of documents within 28 calendar days?
+<a href="#q24" id="a24">Q24.
+What if my landlord insists that I am not eligible/ says I did not fulfil complete service of documents within 28 calendar days?</a>

-Q25.
-What can a landlord do if he is not satisfied that his tenant is eligible for the rental waiver after reviewing the documents provided by his tenant?
+<a href="#q25" id="a25">Q25.
+What can a landlord do if he is not satisfied that his tenant is eligible for the rental waiver after reviewing the documents provided by his tenant?</a>

-Q26.
-What documents must a landlord submit to prove his eligibility for financial hardship?
+<a href="#q26" id="a26">Q26.
+What documents must a landlord submit to prove his eligibility for financial hardship?</a>

-Q27.
-If a landlord had granted short-term lease extensions to his tenants with significant rental reductions, can this reduce his rental waiver obligations?
+<a href="#q27" id="a27">Q27.
+If a landlord had granted short-term lease extensions to his tenants with significant rental reductions, can this reduce his rental waiver obligations?</a>

-**Q23.
-Will tenants have access to the assessment mechanism, either to challenge a landlord’s assertion of financial hardship, or to ascertain whether they are eligible?**
+<a name="q23">**Q23.
+Will tenants have access to the assessment mechanism, either to challenge a landlord’s assertion of financial hardship, or to ascertain whether they are eligible?**</a>

 Where a tenant has assessed that he/she is eligible and has sent a copy of the Notice of Rental Waiver, along with the completed Declaration Form and all necessary supporting documents, to his/her immediate landlord, the landlord cannot unilaterally decide that the tenant is ineligible for the rental waiver.
 Any adjustment to the landlord’s rental waiver obligations is only made after the assessor has made a determination on the matter.

 Your rental waiver continues to apply while you await the outcome of the assessment.

-**Q24.
-What if my landlord insists that I am not eligible/ says I did not fulfil complete service of documents within 28 calendar days?**
+<a name="q24">**Q24.
+What if my landlord insists that I am not eligible/ says I did not fulfil complete service of documents within 28 calendar days?**</a>

 Where a tenant has assessed that he/she is eligible and sent a copy of the Notice of Rental Waiver, along with copies of the completed Declaration Form and all necessary supporting documents to his/her immediate landlord, the landlord cannot unilaterally decide that the tenant is ineligible for rental waiver.